petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/about-the-page-audit-tool.md

 You need, at least, two [permissions](../../users-and-permissions/roles-and-permissions.md) to view and use the Page Audit tool.
 Configure them under Site and Asset Library Administration &rarr; Site Builder &rarr; Pages:

-1. *Access in Site and Asset Library Administration* under General Permissions.
+1. *Access in Site and Asset Library Administration* under General Permissions

-1. *Update* permission under Pages.
+1. *Update* permission under Pages

 ![The Page Audit is a powerful tool that helps users identify performance-related problems and solve them.](./about-the-page-audit-tool/images/01.gif)